brewedkofii/brewedkofii/README.md

 [atabook .](https://brewedkofi.atabook.org)

-all drama with bleg and sol i will not torelate anymore . i only play to have fun with you two and friends , not making me stressed .
+all drama with bleg and sol i will not torelate anymore . i only play to have fun with you two and friends , not making me stressed and making me chose sides . i love you both but this is making me tired .